-Estimate the number and type of families that will benefit from Estimated to help 100 low and moderate seniors residing in Pittsburg.
-Targeted to help seniors 62 and over living in each of the jurisdictions within Contra Costa County (i.e. Antioch, Concord, Pittsburg, etc.) the proposed activities Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05C Legal Services HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description Pittsburg Senior Center: 300 Presidio Lane, Pittsburg, CA 94565 Planned Activities CCSLS has been providing free legal services and education to Contra Costa seniors for more than thirty years.
+Estimate the number and type of families that will benefit from the proposed activities Targeted to help 100 low to moderate Pittsburg seniors 62 and over.
+Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05C Legal Services HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description Pittsburg Senior Center: 300 Presidio Lane, Pittsburg, CA 94565 Planned Activities CCSLS has been providing free legal services and education to Contra Costa seniors for more than thirty years.
 It is the only non-profit agency that provides legal services exclusively to those 60 and over.
 They assist in the areas of consumer law, housing, public benefits, income maintenance, and elder abuse.
 The extent of legal services provided ranges from advice over the telephone to representation in court.
-Because of their experience working with seniors, they are uniquely adapted to address and respond to their legal needs.
-They staff and supervise a 'Consult an Attorney' clinic twice a month at the Pittsburg Senior Center where they provide clients advice and information about their legal matters.
+Because of their experience working with seniors, they are uniquely adapted to address and respond to the seniors' legal needs.
+They staff and supervise a 'Consult an Attorney' clinic twice a month at the Pittsburg Senior Center where they provide clients advice and information about legal matters.
 In addition, they work with residents of senior housing, including Stoneman Village, and provide seminars and outreach.
-They also meet with numerous Pittsburg residents in its Concord office, both in person and by telephone to provide more in depth services.
+They also meet with numerous Pittsburg residents in its Concord office, both in person and by telephone to provide more in-depth services.
 For example, it has represented tenants, provided assistance with restraining orders, and counseled Pittsburg residents about debtor's rights.
-Finally, Pittsburg residents may also access assistance at court by virtue of our Senior Self-Help Clinic, established and supervised by CCSLS.
+Finally, Pittsburg residents may also access assistance at court by our Senior Self-Help Clinic, established and supervised by CCSLS.
+Project Name 2018-2019 STAND!
+For Families Free of Violence - Emergency Shelter

-T 12 Project Name 2017-2018 STAND!
-For Families Free of Violence - Emergency Shelter Target Area City of Pittsburg Goals Supported CD-2 Non-Homeless Special Needs Population Needs Addressed Non-Housing Community Development Funding CDBG: \$10,000 Description STAND!
+11 Target Area City of Pittsburg Goals Supported H-1: Permanent Housing for Homeless Needs Addressed Homeless Prevention Funding CDBG: \$10,000 Description STAND!
 Emergency Shelter can accommodate up to 24 women and their children fleeing life-threatening violent relationships at no cost for up to 3 months.
 As part of a continuum of care at STAND!, the Shelter provides clients with access to comprehensive supportive services, including food, clothing, social and legal advocacy, vocational assistance, child care, housing referrals, and evidence-based counseling transitioning clients toward independence.
-Target Date 6/30/2018 Estimate the number and type of families that will benefit from the proposed activities STAND!'s Emergency Shelter can accommodate up to 24 women and their children fleeing life-threatening violent relationships at no cost for up to 3 months.
-As part of a continuum of care at STAND!, the Shelter provides clients with access to comprehensive supportive services, including food, clothing, social and legal advocacy, vocational assistance, child care, housing referrals, and evidence-based counseling - transitioning clients toward independence.
-Location Description STAND!'s Rollie Mullen Center (RMC), the site of our Emergency Shelter, is located in a confidential location in Contra Costa County, CA. STAND! operates a domestic violence shelter that protects victims from persistent and dangerous abusers.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities STAND! will assist at least 12 Pittsburg residents during the program year.
+Location Description STAND!'s Rollie Mullen Center (RMC), the site of our Emergency Shelter, is in a confidential location in Contra Costa County, CA. STAND! operates a domestic violence shelter that protects victims from persistent and dangerous abusers.
 STAND! must keep its shelter's location strictly confidential in accordance with state law (California Health and Safety Code section 124250) and federal law (Violence Against Women Act section 3.22) in the interest of the safety of our clients and staff.